Throwing around the line ‘sweet poison’ in regards to sugar has become confusing for many people.

 The result?
 A delicious muffin, you can enjoy, as part of a healthy, balanced diet.
 It’s still a cake, so treat it like one.
 Be mindful to not over-consume it, but when you do partake, enjoy every last little bite!

 If you need help with managing your sugar intake and improving your overall diet quality we’re here to help.
-Our Healthy Eating Program will help you build long term healthy eating habits and ditch diets for good!
+Our Nourish Your Body Program in our mobile app will help you build long term healthy eating habits for good!